josephsl/addonUpdater/readme.md

 ## Add-on settings

 You can configure Add-on Updater settings from NVDA Settings screen (NVDA menu, Preferences, Settings) under Add-on Updater category.
-Add-on settings are as follow:
+The available settings are:

-* Automatically check for add-on updates: if checked, NVDA will check for add-on updates once every 12 hours.
+* Automatically check for add-on updates: if checked, NVDA will check for add-on updates via this add-on once every 12 hours.
 Automatic update checks are enabled by default on Windows client systems, and disabled by default on server systems.
+This setting should be disabled if using NVDA 2024.3 or later as NVDA itself can check for add-on updates.
 * Add-on update notification: you can choose to receive update notifications as a dialog or a toast.
 On server systems or if running a portable copy of NVDA, the update notification will be shown as a dialog.
 * Update add-ons in the background (update notification is set to toast): if checked, Add-on Updater will apply updates in the background.
 A toast will appear informing you that add-on updates are being downloaded and installed, followed by another message announcing update results.
 Same limitations as add-on update notification setting and toast must be selected from the above option in order for background updates to work.
 * Do not update add-ons: you can choose add-ons that should not be updated.